Rotunda: Carpathian Basin

-Rotunda in the Caucasus
+Caucasus

 There is an interesting connection between Central European and Caucasian rotundas of the 9th to 11th centuries AD.
 Several Armenian built rotunda churches have sixfold arched central apsis, i.e. at Aragatz, Bagaran, Bagnayr, Botshor, Kiagmis Alti in Armenia.
 At the same time eightfold arched central buildings (rotunda) are also frequently occurring in Armenia: Ani, Irind, Varzhahan.
 It was a suggestion (Csemegi J.) that there was not only western European but Eastern Caucasian relation for architects of Hungary in this age of King Stephen I of Hungary.

 Good example of Georgian rotunda church is Bana cathedral which is now located on territory of Turkey.